szabelin/bitmex-trading-market-data-handler/README.md

-# Lunar Trading Market Data Handler
+# BitMEX Trading Market Data Handler

 This project implements a real-time market data handler for BitMEX's `orderBookL2` feed.
 It listens to the BitMEX WebSocket stream, maintains an in-memory order book (bids and asks), and publishes full or partial snapshots which are